devanna999/Constrast-learning-to-identify-digits/README.md

 # Constrast-learning-to-identify-digits

-Siameese network is used to identify the mnsit digits
+Siamese network is used to identify the mnsit digits